top of page

 Prabhakar Khadka

-PhD Student, Civil Engineering (Geotechnical Engineering), New Jersey Institute of Technology, Spring 2024 - Present
+Ph.D.
+Student, Civil Engineering (Geotechnical Engineering), New Jersey Institute of Technology, 2024 - Present

-Research Interests: Slope stability; mechanically stabilized earth (MSE) structures.
+Research Focus Slope stability; mechanically stabilized earth (MSE) structures.

 LinkedIn: Link